The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

 \para{Characterizing the leakage} \autoref{fig:Semantic} outlines our evaluation steps.
 We illustrate the process with a query template ``Compose a meeting agenda ... for [Name] with [medical condition]'', denoted as \(T_0\).
 Here, both the name and medical condition are treated as private attributes.

-\textit{Step 1.} We randomly sampled 10 names from the Python package \path{names-dataset}~\cite{NameDataset2021} (\(Names\)).
-To obtain 10 random medical conditions (\(Medconds\)), we selected 10 semantically unrelated Q\&A pairs from the MedQuAD dataset and used GPT-3.5-turbo to extract medical conditions from the questions.
+\textit{Step 1.} We randomly sampled 10 names from the Python package \path{names-dataset} (\(Names\)) and extracted 10 medical conditions (\(Medconds\)) from semantically unrelated Q\&A pairs in MedQuAD dataset using GPT-3.5-turbo.
 We then randomly chose 1 name (\(Name_0\)) and 1 medical condition (\(Medcond_0\)) as the private attributes to be recovered; the remaining pairs serve as the negative group (described below).

-\textit{Step 2.} Since real-world users may phrase the same content differently, we generated multiple sentences that share the same semantics as \(T_0\).
-Specifically, we asked GPT-3.5-turbo to paraphrase \(T_0\) into \(n\) variations \(\{T_1, \dots, T_n\}\), each filled with \(Name_0\) and \(Medcond_0\).